Mesoscale two-sample testing for networks: Methodological extensions

+However, our methodology for mesoscale testing with learned projections will lead to dependent test statistics, as the edges in $\mathcal{S}_1$ will be used directly for testing $\mathcal{H}_{0,\mathcal{S}_1}$, and indirectly for learning projections to test $\mathcal{H}_{0,\mathcal{S}_j}$ for $j=2,\ldots,K$.
 Some simple alterations to the data splitting strategy can be used to produce independent $p$-values.
 First, if $\mathcal{S}_1 \cup \cdots \cup \mathcal{S}_K \neq \{1,\ldots,n\}^2$, we may use the remaining edges to learn projections for all the tests.
 A conditioning argument, integrating over these remaining edge variables, shows that standard thresholding approaches for independent $p$-values will still control the FDR.
 If this first strategy is not feasible, but $m > 1$, we may instead do an initial layer of data splitting, using a subset of the networks to learn projections, and the held out set to test the mesoscale hypotheses.
 The same conditioning argument justifies control of the FDR at the nominal level.

-In future work, we will consider both empirical and theoretical analysis of the effect of dependence among multiple mesoscale hypothesis test statistics, both when edges are re-used, directly and indirectly, for different hypotheses; and when the hypothesis sets are overlapping.
-While this will render the test statistics dependent, it is unclear if and when this dependence will affect FDR control.
+In future work, we will consider both empirical and theoretical analysis of the effect of dependence among multiple mesoscale hypothesis test statistics, both when edges are re-used, directly and indirectly, for different hypotheses, and when the hypothesis sets are overlapping.
+While this will render the test statistics dependent, it is unclear if and how this dependence will affect FDR control.